 I had decided to stop carrying them because the resealable zip lock packages leak.
 However, enough people kept asking for them that I decided to bring them back.
 I would definitely keep the resealed pack inside another zip lock bag.

-Even though I have not tried them in salt water, I have caught trout, bass and bluegills with them.
+Even though I have not tried them in salt water, I have caught trout, bass, bluegills and micros with them.
 They work, and the people who have had them and kept asking for them when I ran out seem to think their effectiveness more than offsets the inconvenience of double bagging.

 This product has a very strong fruity smell.